ataylor89/PyWord/README.md

 The menu items also generate events when they are clicked.
 We register methods to handle these events as well.

-The ttk.Notebook.bind method registers an event handler for an event.
+The ttk.Notebook.bind method registers an event handler for a notebook-related event (like TabChangedEvent).
 The tk.Menu.add_command method registers an event handler for when a menu (or menu item) is clicked.